kfrancischen/pslx/doc/docs/storage.md

 * Arguments:
     1. data: the write parameters.
 * Explanation:
-    1. The data needs to be a list of `[key, value]` with key being a string and value being a protobuf message of any user defined types.
+    1. The data needs to be a dictionary of `key, value` with key being a string and value being a protobuf message of any user defined types.
     2. The params can contain `overwrite` with its value a boolean indicating whether to overwrite the value if the key already exists in the proto table.